Klesse/dsp-class/README.md

 4. DFT and IDFT (Discrete Fourier Transform and Inverse DFT)
 5. Matrix DFT
 6. DFT and IDFT with "for loops"
-7. Gabor Filters
+7. Gabor Filters - Frequency domain
-8. Gabor Filters - Space Domain
+8. Gabor Filters - Space domain
 9. FIR FIlters

 # How to run